tritemio/FRETBursts/docs/source/loader.rst

 :func:`usalex` and single-spot ns-ALEX measurement stored in SPC files (Beckr & Hickl) can be loaded via :func:`nsalex`.

-Note that regardelss of the format, for alternated excitation data, you need to apply the alternation paramenters using :func:`apply_alex_period`.
+Note that regardless of the format, for alternated excitation data, you need to apply the alternation parameters using :func:`alex_apply_period`.

 .. contents::